 - Arranging catering and caterers

 The Funeral Directors professional fee also covers overheads, vehicles, and on call staff – 24 hours.
 This fee can vary sometimes depending on our involvement in the funeral and services provided to the family.
+Our fee does not cover embalming, which is an additional $785.

 Expenses Paid on Behalf of the Family: